 In 2021, our historic location in Alexander, ND was completely renovated.
 That same year, we acquired Sodak Home Loans in Sioux Falls, SD.
 Looking to expand our footprint in South Dakota, Sioux Falls' growing community was a perfect fit.
 We also opened the doors to a brand-new location in Edina, MN, making our entrance to the Twin Cities market.

 Today, we remain focused on making dreams happen for our clients and customers.

-First International Bank & Trust (North Dakota, Minnesota and Arizona) is owned by Watford City Bancshares, Inc., which is owned by the Stenehjem family.
+First International Bank & Trust (North Dakota, South Dakota, Minnesota and Arizona) is owned by Watford City Bancshares, Inc., which is owned by the Stenehjem family.
 First International Bank & Trust is a full-service, independent community bank, a member of FDIC, and an equal housing lender.